 Have you heard of The Mind Palace?
-It's a weekly podcast that discusses what it means to live an intentional life.
+It's a podcast that discusses what it means to live an intentional life.
 The show is produced by two minimalism advocates, Jessica Lynn Williams and Melissa Cain.
-The two women live across the globe from one another - Jessica lives in Hawai'i and Melissa lives in the United Kingdom - but they've conquered the distance and the time difference.
+The two women live across the globe from one another - Jessica lives in Chicago and Melissa lives in the United Kingdom - but they've conquered the distance and the time difference.
 At least three times a month, they meet in the digital realm to record podcasts where they candidly explore what it means to live minimally and mindfully.

 Jessica Lynn Williams on Thriving